whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 _Everything matters._

 Harriet Tubman faced extreme risk as she worked to free enslaved people.
 This meant that every aspect of preparation and execution was extremely important.
-Not only was she fully present and aware of the risks, she conveyed this importance to the people she rescued.[xxx-harriet moses of her people]
+She was fully aware of the risks, and she conveyed this importance to the people she rescued.[xxx-harriet moses of her people]

 For example, Tubman brought a gun, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
 The way was so difficult that men would sometimes give up, their feet sore and bleeding, claiming they could not take another step.
 They would say they were ready to die, or if their strength returned, go back to their old home.
 In order to protect the whole group from the torture and endless oppression they would face if they were caught, Tubman would point her revolver at the head of the exhausted man and say, "Dead niggers tell no tales; you go on or die!"
 Thus she ensured nobody betrayed the group, even accidentally, and made it possible for everyone to escape safely.[xxx-harriet moses of her people]

 As they escaped together, everyone needed to fully meet their potential and do their very best.
 Everything mattered, and Tubman held them to the highest standards as an act of love.
 By setting firm boundaries, she helped the men find their strength.

 A story from the Zapatistas shows how every moment matters, even in moments of joyful calm.
-Your energy ripples out into the world continuously, and just as your presence can lift others' spirits, any emotional disconnection, carelessness, or unawareness can likewise affect other people and diminish people's energy around you.
+Your energy ripples out into the world.
+Just as your presence can lift others' spirits, any emotional disconnection, carelessness, or unawareness can likewise affect other people's energy around you.
 Okhi Forest and her young daughter visited the Zapatistas, and her daughter once dropped a broom on the ground without thinking about it.
 A Zapatista woman gently encouraged Forest's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]

 It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift not to be missed or taken for granted.
 When you give your deepest love you inspire others to give theirs, and when you hold back, this affects other people too.